EVerest/libocpp/README.md

 - sql_init_path: this points to the aforementioned init.sql file which contains the database schema used by libocpp for its sqlite database

 - message_log_path: this points to the directory in which libocpp can put OCPP communication logfiles for debugging purposes.
 This behavior can be controlled by the "LogMessages" (set to true by default) and "LogMessagesFormat" (set to ["log", "html", "session_logging"] by default, "console" and "console_detailed" are also available) configuration keys in the "Internal" section of the config file.
-Please not that this is intended for debugging purposes only as it logs all communication, including authentication messages.
+Please note that this is intended for debugging purposes only as it logs all communication, including authentication messages.

-- certs_path: this points to the directory where certificates used by libocpp are located, these are used for the "Improved security for OCPP 1.6-J" whitepaper (eg. Security Profile 3 TLS with Client Side Certificates) as well as for Plug & Charge.
+- certs_path: this points to the directory where certificates used by libocpp are located, these are used for the "Improved security for OCPP 1.6-J" whitepaper (e.g. Security Profile 3 TLS with Client Side Certificates) as well as for Plug & Charge.

   The directory layout expected is as follows
   ```bash